Version History¶

 The

-function is marked as deprecated and will be removed in a future major release.
-For Python 3.12 and above, useitertools.batched
+batchedfunction is marked as deprecated and will be removed in a future major release.
+For Python 3.12 and above, useitertools.batchedinstead. (thanks to neutrinoceros)The type hints now used postponed evaluation of annotations from PEP 563 (thanks to Isira-Seneviratne)

 Some documentation issues were fixed (thanks to Voskov and jdkandersson)